pylnata/teddy/README.md

 # Teddy games

-Simple games for my 3 years old kid
+React App with cartoon animations and games for kids.
+Developed just for fun and to learn react-spring.

 Used:
 * create-react-app;
-* react-spring;
+* react-spring; ( all 5 hooks)